 Anthony Nolan only uses specifically-trained midwives and dedicated collectors to collect cord blood from donating mothers.

-No. The Human Reproductive Cloning Act 2001 prohibits any attempt to create a child by reproductive cloning.
+No. The Human Fertilisation and Embryology Act (2008) prohibits any attempt to create a child by reproductive cloning.

 If I donate my baby’s cord blood, will my or my baby’s name be on the Anthony Nolan register?